karthikkaiplody/KarthikKaiplody/README.md

 ### About me:
 I am currently working as `Senior Engineer @ Mindtree Ltd`.
-And pursuing my `Post Graduate Diploma` in `Machine Learning and AI` from `IIIT, Bangalore`.
+And pursuing my `Post Graduate Diploma` in `Machine Learning and AI` from `IIIT, Bengaluru`.
 Started my journey with `Python` programming lanaguage and improving my knowledge by experimenting, exploring and learning each day.
 I like coding and always would love to learn & work with new technologies.